suguiura/Git-Analytics/README.md

 the list of projects.

-The _:instances_ section alters the default values generated from configure.rb to the ones in each of the given instances.
+The _:instances_ section alters the default values generated from 1-configure.rb to the ones in each of the given instances.

     :conflicts: config/conflicts.yaml
     :rawfix: config/rawfix.yaml